 - Make a list of all medications, vitamins and supplements that you're taking.
 This includes prior use of muscle-building substances and any use of alcohol, tobacco, marijuana or other recreational drugs.

 - Take your partner along.
-Your partner also might need tests to see whether she has any fertility problems that could be preventing pregnancy.
+Your partner might also need tests to check for any fertility problems that could be preventing pregnancy.
 It's also good to have your partner along to help keep track of any instructions your doctor gives you or to ask questions you may not think of.

 - Write down questions to ask your doctor.